 top of page

-After leaving Active Duty, I sought a creative venture that would allow me to work with my hands while also prioritizing my mental health.
+I realized that a regular office job wasn't going to be my future, so I sought a creative venture that would allow me to work with my hands while also prioritizing my mental health.

 The overarching goal of this project is to create furniture that is comfortable, beautiful, and durable, all while minimizing ecological impact.
 This commitment encompasses the materials I use, harnessing solar energy to power my workshop, and ensuring that the pieces are of heirloom quality and style.